amcneil36/amcneil36.github.io/blogs/completed-reading-list-and-recommended-readings.md

 This is a book that anyone on a development team could read.
 I would not say that it has everything that you need to know about estimation and planning.
 I would recommend reading multiple books on estimation and planning.
 However, I consider this to be the best book on estimation and planning that I have read.
 This book talks about how to plan your sprints as well as how to plan your releases.
 It also talks about different ways to estimate, including a comparison of story points versus ideal days.
 Mike Cohn is one of the original contributors to the scrum framework and really knows his stuff.

 #### 6. Carnegie, Dale.
 How To Win Friends and Influence People.
 1936.
+This is one of those books that will indrectly help anyone who is working in software development.
+In fact, it will pretty much help anyone in any industry.
+It mentions ways to talk to people in such a way that will make it easier to become friends with people.
+I think that a lot of software engineers struggle with communication skills and I think this book makes a lot of great points that they could benefit from.
+Having effective communication skills can allow for a team to be significantly more productive.

 #### 7. Beck, Kent.
 Test-Driven Development By Example.
 Addison-Wesley, 2003.
+Kent Beck is considered to be the founder of test driven development.
+So who better to read a book on TDD from than him?
+This book contains a lot of high quality information on how to use TDD.
+It includes writing test scenarios, choosing which scenarios to test first, and different strategies for making a test pass.
+The only downside of this book is that it is primarily just talking about using TDD for unit testing and does not cover Acceptance Test Driven Development (ATDD).
+That is OK though because there is a book on this list that covers ATDD.

 #### 8. Freeman, Steve.
 Growing Object-Oriented Software, Guided by Tests.
 Addison-Wesley, 2012.
 #### 9. Craig Larman and Bas Vodde.
 Practices for Scaling Lean & Agile Development: Large, Multisite, and Offshore Product Development with Large-Scale Scrum.
 Addison-Wesley, 2012.
 #### 10. Catlin, Karen.
 Vijayashanker, Poornima.
 Present!
 A techies guide to public speaking.
 2015.